aalsaedi265/scraping_Dynamic_content/readMe.md

 https://selenium-python.readthedocs.io/locating-elements.html

-note selenum of python need html to work, if a site does not use html, this will not work
+note selenum of python need html to work, if a site does not use html, this will not work.

+Thank you taking time